History of Transnistria: 1917–1924

 During World War I, representatives of the Romanian speakers beyond the Dniester (who numbered 173,982 in the 1897 census) participated in the Bessarabian national movement in 1917/1918, asking for the incorporation of their territory in Greater Romania.
 Nevertheless, Romania ignored their request, as it would have required a large-scale military intervention.

+In May 1919, the local population of Bender began an uprising against Romanian rule.
+The uprising was swiftly suppressed by the Romanian Army together with a unit of French colonial troops.

 At the end of World War I in 1918, the Directory of Ukraine proclaimed the sovereignty of the Ukrainian People's Republic over the left bank of the Dniester.
 After the Russian Civil War in 1922, the Ukrainian SSR was created.

 Soviet Era

-Moldavian Autonomous Republic in Soviet Ukraine

-The geopolitical concept of an autonomous Communist Transnistrian region was born in 1924, when Bessarabian military leader Grigore Kotovski proposed the founding under the auspices of Moscow of the Moldavian Autonomous Oblast that months later became the Moldavian ASSR of Ukrainian SSR.
+The geopolitical concept of an autonomous Communist Transnistrian region was born in 1924, when Bessarabian military leader Grigore Kotovski proposed the founding of the Moldavian Autonomous Oblast, which months later became the Moldavian ASSR (MASSR) of the Ukrainian SSR.
+Its area was 8,677 km2 and included 11 raions on the left bank of Dniester.